huy8208/OFS-project/README.md

  4. Open brownser and go to http://127.0.0.1:8000 to test.

 ## Notes
-- We don't need to rebuild container everytime we make changes to code.
+- We don't need to rebuild container everytime we make changes.
 You only need to refresh the webpage.

 ## References
 - https://github.com/LondonAppDeveloper/demo-django-docker-nginx-prod